 1.)
 Slow Down

 Most accidents involve speed in some way.
 Therefore, it’s important for drivers to slow down, especially during winter driving conditions.
 Drivers must compensate for poor traction and visual hindrances by slowing down, giving themselves extra time to react if something should happen in front of them.
 According to a Road & Track article, when temperatures are between 25 and 35 degrees, tires can lose their grip, even more than they might at lower temps.
 This means that colder temperatures don’t always mean worse roadway conditions and showcases how even moderately cold temps can lead to dangerous driving conditions.
-Therefore, winter weather driving means to slow down!
+Therefore, winter weather driving means slowing down!

 2.)
 Put Extra Space Between Vehicles